The Contender (2000 film)

 The Contender is a 2000 American political drama film written and directed by Rod Lurie.
 It stars Gary Oldman, Joan Allen, Jeff Bridges and Christian Slater.
 The film focuses on a fictional United States president (played by Bridges) and the events surrounding his appointment of a new vice president (Allen).

 The film serves as a response to the Lewinsky scandal involving President Bill Clinton.
-It became the subject of controversy regarding alterations that displeased Oldman, who co-produced.
+It became the subject of controversy regarding alterations that were alleged to have displeased Oldman, who co-produced.
 The film enjoyed box office success in the US.
 The film also received two Academy Award nominations; Joan Allen was nominated for Best Actress and Jeff Bridges for Best Supporting Actor at the Academy Awards.

 Plot

 Second-term Democratic U.S. President Jackson Evans must select a new Vice President following the sudden death of his vice president, Troy Ellard.
 The obvious choice seems to be Virginia Governor Jack Hathaway, who is hailed as a hero after he recently dove into a lake in a failed attempt to save a drowning woman.
 The President instead decides that his "swan song" will be helping to break the glass ceiling by nominating Ohio Senator Laine Hanson.
 In accordance with the 25th Amendment to the Constitution, approval from both houses of Congress is required.
 Standing in her way is Republican Congressman Sheldon Runyon of Illinois, who believes she is unqualified for the position, and backs Hathaway for the nod.
 His investigation into her background turns up an incident where she was apparently photographed participating in a drunken orgy as part of a sorority initiation.
 He is joined in his opposition by Democratic Representative Reginald Webster.

 The confirmation hearings begin in Washington, D.C., and Runyon, who chairs the committee, quickly addresses Hanson's alleged sexual imbroglio.
 Hanson refuses to address the incident, neither confirming nor denying anything, and tries to turn the discussion towards political issues.
 Anticipating that Hanson would deem her personal past "none of anyone's business", Runyon starts rumors in the media saying that the sexual escapade in college was done in exchange for money and favors, making it prostitution.